 Lacto-Fermented Carrots Make a Great Kid-friendly Snack

-Want to boost your immune system, increase the nutritional content of your food, improve your digestion, mental health, and detox your body?
+Want to boost your immune system, increase the nutritional content of your food, improve your digestion and mental health, and detox your body?
 Fermented vegetables such as carrots are for you!

-Fermented carrots taste so much like a fresh carrot that kids may not even know that they are snacking on a really healthy probiotic-rich snack.
+Fermented carrots taste like a fresh carrots that kids may not even know they are snacking on a healthy probiotic-rich snack.
 When chilled, the fermented carrots are crunchy and delicious.
-You can add them to your kid’s lunch box with a little dip of ranch or hummus.
+Add them to your kid’s lunch box with a little ranch dip or hummus.

 Adding fermented carrots to your favorite beef stew or chicken soup recipe is another way to incorporate them into your diet.
 Just be sure to add them at the last minute after you’ve turned off the heat because cooking destroys the gut-healthy probiotic bacteria in any fermented food.

-Fermented carrots, sauerkraut, kimchi, yogurt, and beet kvass are all popular fermented foods that are packed with gut-friendly lactobacillus bacteria (a.k.a. probiotics) produced during fermentation.
-They are widely known to have many health benefits such as improved digestion, enhanced immune system, better brain function, to name a few.
+Fermented carrots, sauerkraut, kimchi, yogurt, and beet kvass are all popular foods packed with gut-friendly lactobacillus bacteria (a.k.a. probiotics) produced during fermentation.
+They are widely known to have many health benefits, such as improved digestion, enhanced immune system, and better brain function, to name a few.

 Fermenting Carrots Increases the Nutritional Value

-The Lactic-acid fermentation process increases the nutritional value of the vegetables by enhancing the levels of enzyme, vitamins, and minerals.
+The Lactic-acid fermentation process increases the nutritional value of the vegetables by enhancing the levels of enzymes, vitamins, and minerals.